 Mid-Autumn Festival will soon be upon us, which means it’s time to break out the lanterns to honour the long-time tradition of families giving thanks for the harvest.
-Held on the 15th day of the eighth lunar month in the Chinese calendar, the 2022 Hong Kong Mid-Autumn Festival is on Saturday, 10 September and Monday, 12 September is a public holiday.
+Held on the 15th day of the eighth lunar month in the Chinese calendar, the 2024 Hong Kong Mid-Autumn Festival falls on Tuesday 17 September, with a public holiday on Wednesday 18 September.
+Here’s our ultimate guide to finding lanterns, a fire dragon dance and mooncakes in Hong Kong!

 What’s the festival all about?